rati-ecosystem/rati-protocol/01-whitepaper.md

 - **Immutable Ledger:**
   Every on-chain action—whether a movement or interaction—is permanently recorded, creating an unalterable history.
 - **Automated Action Generation:**
-  Wallets holding NFTs and maintaining a minimum $RATi token balance trigger dynamic on-chain actions, ensuring active participation.
+  Wallets holding NFTs and maintaining a minimum RATi token balance trigger dynamic on-chain actions, ensuring active participation.

 ---

-## 6. Tokenomics & The $RATi Economy
+## 6. Tokenomics & The RATi Economy

-Our tokenomics are designed to be simple, transparent, and to clearly reward long-term $RATi holders.
+Our tokenomics are designed to be simple, transparent, and to clearly reward long-term RATi holders.

 ### Key Mechanisms

 - **Burn-to-Mint Model:**
-  When new $RATi ecosystem NFTs (Genesis, Contextual, or Memory NFTs) are minted, a small portion of $RATi tokens is burned.
+  When new RATi ecosystem NFTs (Genesis, Contextual, or Memory NFTs) are minted, a small portion of RATi tokens is burned.
 This process:
   - Maintains scarcity.
   - Supports long-term value appreciation.

 - **Minimum Balance Requirement:**
-  To unlock dynamic on-chain actions and interactions, wallets must hold a minimum amount of $RATi tokens.
+  To unlock dynamic on-chain actions and interactions, wallets must hold a minimum amount of RATi tokens.
 This requirement:
   - Incentivizes token retention.
   - Directly correlates NFT activity with token holdings.

 - **Economic Participation:**
-  $RATi tokens are central to all ecosystem transactions, including:
+  RATi tokens are central to all ecosystem transactions, including:
   - **Action Generation:** Only eligible wallets trigger NFT actions.
   - **Marketplace Dynamics:** Facilitating trade, collaboration, and value creation.
   - **Staking & Rewards:** Future staking options will further enhance participation and reward long-term commitment.

 ### Value for Holders
 - **Enhanced Engagement:**
-  Holding the minimum required $RATi tokens unlocks continuous on-chain actions, actively evolving your NFT’s narrative and identity.
+  Holding the minimum required RATi tokens unlocks continuous on-chain actions, actively evolving your NFT’s narrative and identity.
 - **Sustainable Growth:**
   The burn-to-mint mechanism reduces overall supply, ensuring rising token value as ecosystem activity increases.
 - **Simplicity & Transparency:**